 Concrete Knowledge Expression An expression that conforms to the Concrete Syntax of the language used for representation The Knowledge Carrier wraps a Parse Tree representation of the Expression

 Serialized Knowledge Expression A sequence of characters/symbols that has been generated according to the Concrete Syntax of the language used for representation.
-The Knowledge Carrier wraps a String representation of the Expression
+The Knowledge Carrier wraps a String representation of the Expression, based on a Character Set.

 Encoded Knowledge Expression A sequence/array/stream of bytes which results from a mapping of the characters/symbols to a binary encoding.
-The Knowledge Carrier wraps a binary-encoded representation of the Expression
+The Knowledge Carrier wraps a binary-encoded representation of the Expression.
+The Encoding can be the DEFAULT Character Set / Binary encoding provided by a platform, but also re-encodings (e.g. Base64), compressions (e.g. ZIP) and/or cryptographic encodings,

 Monads